mmcdermott/MEDS_transforms/AUMC_Example/README.md

 The `N_WORKERS` environment variable set before the command controls how many parallel workers should be used at maximum.

-The `N_WORKERS` environment variable set before the command controls how many parallel workers should be used at maximum.

 The `slurm_runner.yaml` file (downloaded above) runs each stage across several workers on separate slurm worker nodes using the `submitit` launcher. _**You will need to customize this file to your own slurm system so that the partition names are correct before use.**_ The memory and time costs are viable in the current